Combined Joint Task Force – Operation Inherent Resolve

-Combined Joint Task Force – Operation Inherent Resolve (CJTF–OIR) is a multinational military formation established by the U.S.-led international coalition against the Islamic State with the stated aim to "degrade and destroy" the organization.
+Combined Joint Task Force – Operation Inherent Resolve (CJTF–OIR) is a joint task force established by a U.S.-led international coalition against the Islamic State.
+Its stated aim is to "degrade and destroy" the Islamic State.
 Led by United States Army Central (ARCENT), it is composed of military forces and personnel from over 30 countries.

-Formed in October 2014 by U.S. Central Command, CJTF-OIR was intended to replace the ad hoc arrangements that had been established to coordinate operations against ISIL, following its rapid gains in Iraq in June.
-Its central military action, Operation Inherent Resolve, consists of campaigns in Iraq, Syria, and Libya.
-The current commander of the coalition is U.S. Army Major General Matthew W. McFarlane.
+Formed in October 2014 by United States Central Command, CJTF-OIR was intended to replace the ad hoc arrangements that had been established to coordinate operations against ISIL, following its rapid gains in Iraq in June.
+Operation Inherent Resolve included the US-led intervention in Iraq (2014–2021) and the American-led intervention in the Syrian Civil War.
+The current commander of the coalition is U.S. Army Brigadier General Kevin J. Lambert and the current Command Senior Enlisted Leader is U.S. Army Command Sergeant Major Robert M. Preusser Jr.

-The bulk of CJTF-OIR's combat operations have consisted of airstrikes against Islamic State; various ground forces have been deployed including special forces, artillery, training, and military advisors.
-The United States accounts for the vast majority of airstrikes (75–80%), with the remainder conducted by Australia, Canada, Denmark, France, Jordan, Belgium, the Netherlands, Saudi Arabia, Turkey, the United Arab Emirates, and the United Kingdom.
-Although the task force is not under NATO, all 30 members of the military alliance are contributing to CJTF-OIR.
+The bulk of CJTF-OIR's operations were airstrikes against Islamic State.
+Various ground forces have been deployed including special forces, artillery, training, and military advisors.
+In 2017 the United States carried out 75-80% of the airstrikes, with the remainder conducted by Australia, Canada, Denmark, France, Jordan, Belgium, the Netherlands, Saudi Arabia, Turkey, the United Arab Emirates, and the United Kingdom.
+All of 32 NATO members (as of 2025) were contributing to the Combined Joint Task Force in 2019.

-By the end of 2017, CJTF-OIR stated that its airstrikes had killed over 80,000 ISIL fighters.
-The coalition also provided $3.5 billion in military equipment to the Iraqi Armed Forces, billions more to the Peshmerga, and trained 189,000 Iraqi soldiers and police.
+By the end of 2017, the Task Force stated that its airstrikes had killed over 80,000 ISIL fighters.
+The coalition also provided $3.5 billion in military equipment to the Iraqi Armed Forces, and billions more to the Peshmerga.
 It has also provided significant support to the Syrian Democratic Forces, with which it coordinates various operations.

 The coalition ended its combat mission in Iraq in December 2021, but U.S. troops remain in the country in a training and advisory role.
+In September 2024, the United States Department of Defense announced a "two-phase transition plan" for CJTF-OIR operations in Iraq.
+In the first phase, finishing in September 2025, the coalition's military mission in Iraq would end, meaning coalition forces would withdraw from certain locations in Iraq as mutually determined.
+The two-phase transition period in Iraq began in September 2024 and will end in September 2026.